devanshi-1212/Zeotap-Application-1/README.md

 - Created a rule engine application to determine user eligibility based on attributes like age, department, income, spend etc.
 - Facilitates creation of rules, combining 2 rules using given operators and evaluating rules against user provided data.
 - Simple UI for user readability.
-- Implemented error handling for invalid rule and data strings
+- Implemented error handling for invalid rule and data strings.

 ## Technologies Used:
 - Frontend: ReactJS, CSS